jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 The `ansible-builder` Tekton task has been contributed upstream and can be found in [Tekton Hub](https://hub.tekton.dev/tekton/task/ansible-builder).

-Apply it to the cluster to the `ansible-ees` namespace.
+Apply it to the cluster in the `ansible-ees` namespace.
 ```bash
 oc -n ansible-ees apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/ansible-builder/0.1/ansible-builder.yaml
 ```